Every Woodworker Needs A Portable Electric Drill

 Corded drills Are terrific because:

-- can operate at higher RPM for longer periods of time.
+- Corded drills will operate at higher RPM for more extended periods.

 Corded drills are Not terrific because:

-- you will need to operate near to a power outlet.
+- You will need to operate near a power outlet.

-- you will definitely need a proper extension cord on hand.
+- You will need a proper extension cord on hand.

-- they can be difficult to control at low speeds i.e. for driving screws.
+Corded drills can be difficult to control at low speeds, e.g., for driving screws.

-I’m often asked if a person needs a hammer drill.
+People often ask me if they need a hammer drill.